-When I worked as a consultant I made more of these 2-by-2:s than I can remember, and over the years I worked out a few rules of thumb for how to make them good:
+When I worked as a consultant I made more of these 2-by-2:s than I can remember, and over the years I worked out a few rules of thumb for how to make good ones:

 - The axes should be independent or close to it.
-That means statisically independent as in “uncorrelated”, not just logically independent as in “not the exact same thing”.
+That means statistically independent as in “uncorrelated”, not just logically independent as in “not the exact same thing”.

 - The axes should be inputs, ideally simple and as close to “fundamental” (whatever that means) as possible.
 They’re what explains, not what needs to be explained.